-In 2008 there were no days on which the old 1-hour standard of 0.12 ppm was exceeded in New Jersey and 17 days on which the old 0.08 ppm 8-hour standard was exceeded.
-There were 30 days in which the new 0.075 ppm 8-hour standard was exceeded.
-Significant progress is being made towards meeting the old standards (see Figure 6 below).
-There are fewer days on which those standards are exceeded, and when they are, fewer sites tend to be involved.
+In regards to ground level ozone pollution, 2009 was the cleanest year on record.
+Just nine days exceeded the 0.075 ppm 8-hour standard and just one day exceeded the old 0.08 ppm 8-hour standard.
+There are fewer days on which those old standards are exceeded, and when they are, fewer sites tend to be involved.
 Also, the maximum levels reached are not as high as they were in the past.
-The maximum 1-hour average concentration recorded in 1993 was 0.162 ppm, compared to a maximum of 0.124 ppm in 2008.
+The maximum 1-hour average concentration recorded in 1993 was 0.162 ppm, compared to a maximum of 0.109 ppm in 2009.